Wildlander-mod/Support/Docs/SSEFAQ.md

 Unfortunatly, the Wildlander is not capable of supporting Fullscreen Ultrawide resolutions.
 The end result from out testing is as below.

 * Camera issues - Too zoomed in during character creation, Streching, Fish-eye
-* UI Elements misalighen, being drawn partially off screen or just plain missing completely
+* UI Elements misaligned, being drawn partially off screen, some elements which should be centred far to the right or just plain missing completely
 * Blank "pop-ups" E.g Informational messages during the new game process.

 ![image](https://user-images.githubusercontent.com/26418143/145678355-6c1376e3-86de-4033-be4c-08e9b14779bd.png)